andy-schulz/thekla-demo-agile-day/PITCHME.md

+# Shift Left - Keep Calm ... and know your tests

+---

 ## What does Shift Left mean exactly?

 ---

 @snap[north span-100 text-center]

-@css[text-25 text-white] Move quality to the left ... to your developers!
+####  Move quality to the left ... to your developers!

 @fa[quote-left text-08 text-blue](Testing leads to failure, and failure leads to understanding. - Burt Rutan)